dotnet/docs-maui/docs/whats-new/dotnet-9.md

 ## Compiled bindings in code

-Bindings written in code use string paths that are resolved at runtime with reflection, and the overhead of doing this varies from platform to platform. .NET MAUI 9 introduces an additional <xref:Microsoft.Maui.Controls.BindableObjectExtensions.SetBinding%2A> extension method that defines bindings using a `Func` argument instead of a  string path:
+Bindings written in code typically use string paths that are resolved at runtime with reflection, and the overhead of doing this varies from platform to platform. .NET MAUI 9 introduces an additional <xref:Microsoft.Maui.Controls.BindableObjectExtensions.SetBinding%2A> extension method that defines bindings using a `Func` argument instead of a  string path:

 ```csharp
 // in .NET 8